smiley8D/screeps/doc/notes.md

 - Set defense % to % of free room energy?
 - Do combat first, devote CPU to it
 - Military commands done via flags, flag name references an "army" or force composition which is designed elsewhere
+- Some issue w/ task visuals not displaying for rooms w/o metrics
+- Look into changing body types from Dredge to Worker based on spawner distance

 ## Scouting notes
 - CPU when searching ~30 range from 1 spawn: ~1, total usage ~10%